-We braved the April showers (it didn’t rain once, though) on Easter Sunday and did one of the many excellent Easter Trails that the National Trust run for families.
+We braved the April showers (it didn't rain once, though) on Easter Sunday and made one of the many excellent Easter Trails that the National Trust run for families.

-- A woodland play park, and when we visited, an area for making dens (the kids spent more time pretending to be Bear Grylls than playing in the park).
+- A woodland play park, and when we visited, an area for making dens.

 - Large cafe.

 - Lots, and lots, of open space.

 - The house also features an old playroom with old toys, so something the kids can relate to and compare how much stuff they have these days.

 We had visited Berrington Hall before on one of its open days in the Summer, where the people giving the tours were all dressed in costume, the kids were allowed to pick up and try on some of the exhibits, and they'd also opened up a tunnel that goes under the central courtyard where the cafe tables are.

 The Easter trial was another excellent event, and another three Easter Eggs were gained.

 Slightly different to Croome Park, but just as good.
 Even our youngest (3 years old) could follow the clues and find all the creatures leading to the Easter Bunny.